 Depending on how serious you are with racing and exactly what your coil-over kit specifies, a new replacement K-member may be on the list to get.
 QA1 again comes up with a perfect solution, presenting us with their tubular K-member.
 It is manufactured to bolt right in with no hassle or modification.
-Like the control arms, added benefits are lighter weight and greater torsional strength
+Like the control arms, added benefits are lighter weight and greater torsional strength.

-Eibach’s Pro Street coil-over kit is a stupendous way to maximize your Foxbody’s cornering behaviour.
+Eibach’s Pro Street coil-over kit is a stupendous way to maximize your Foxbody’s cornering behavior.
 An estimated average Joe afternoon install time later, and these coils will have your Pony carving through the curves.
 The coil-overs are designed for maximum track AND street performance with full adjustability.
 This way you can drive the car to the track, make a few quick adjustments, thrash around at high speeds for a while and then saunter back home without causing your delicate derriere any unnecessary pain.
 Performance wise, better-turn in response, improved handling and increased cornering-grip can all be expected when running the Pro Street kit.
 It’s a good thing we covered bumpsteer kits earlier, because these springs will lower the car between 1”-2.5”, depending on how they have been adjusted.

 To wrap everything up, a good coil-over kit essentially rectifies all the weak points originally found in the stock suspension architecture.
-Coil-overs are certainly more costly than standard strut/shock replacement, but their distinct performance advantages certainly make them a must for any Foxbody owner wishing to squeeze every last bit of performance out of their pony.
+Coil-overs are certainly more costly than standard strut/shock replacement, but their distinct performance advantages certainly make them a must for any Foxbody owner wishing to squeeze every last bit of performance out of their Mustang.